NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Introduction

-Inspired by the interpretability and dynamic routing procedure of capsule networks~\cite{caps4,caps1,caps2,caps3}, we propose the Node-level Capsule Graph Neural Network (NCGNN) to address these challenges with adaptive message passing between interacting nodes.
-To the best of our knowledge, NCGNN is the first inherently interpretable graph model that leverages dynamic routing between \emph{node-level} capsules to produce better node embeddings and address the over-smoothing issue for semi-supervised node classification.
-Existing capsule-related GNNs~\cite{capsule2,capsule1,disen} commonly focus on \emph{graph-level} classification or flatten the capsules back to scalar features (or both).
-A detailed discussion is provided to distinguish our work in the evaluation section.
+Inspired by the interpretability and dynamic routing procedure of capsule networks~\cite{caps4,caps1,caps2,caps_equi,caps3}, several capsule-related GNNs~\cite{capsule2,capsule0,capsule1,disen,caps2ne,hgcn} have been developed in the graph domain.
+However, they commonly focus on \emph{graph-level} classification or flatten the capsules back to conventional scalar features during message passing.
+In this paper, we propose a Node-level Capsule Graph Neural Network (NCGNN) to address the aforementioned challenges with adaptive message passing between interacting nodes.
+The contributions of this paper are summarized as below. \begin{itemize} \item We propose vectorized node-level capsule (a group of neurons) for feature aggregation to efficiently preserve the distinctive properties of nodes. \item We develop a novel dynamic routing procedure that adaptively selects appropriate node-level capsules for aggregation to prevent feature over-mixing and generate interpretable high-level capsules for each class. \item We demonstrate in theory that the proposed message passing scheme is permutation invariant and improves the expressive power of vanilla message passing scheme. \end{itemize}

+To the best of our knowledge, NCGNN is the first GNN model that leverages inherently interpretable \emph{node-level} capsule-based message passing to improve semisupervised node classification performance.
+In the existing work, DisenGCN~\cite{disen} is the only capsule-related GNN for node classification, where message passing is realized based on the multi-head mechanism shown in Fig.~\ref{fig1}(b).
+By comparison, NCGNN exploits dynamic routing between node-level capsules to adaptively optimize the selection of subset of features from partial graph nodes (subgraph) and produce better node representations, as depicted in Fig.~\ref{fig1}(c).
+With such ability to overcome feature over-mixing in neighborhood feature aggregation, NCGNN goes beyond the homophily limitation and relieves the over-smoothing problem for learning from larger receptive field.

-To be concrete, NCGNN first transforms each node from the scalar-based features to a group of primary node capsules (vectors), in which each capsule reflects the distinctive properties of a node by projecting the node features into different subspaces.
-As in CapsNet~\cite{caps1}, the orientation of a capsule represents specific types of properties.
-Thus, the message passing scheme in NCGNN is designed to address two enlightening questions: \begin{itemize} \item \textbf{Q1}: For each target node, how to identify the graph nodes (a subgraph) where information should be aggregated? \item \textbf{Q2}: For each capsule of an individual node, how to aggregate an appropriate subset of capsules that contains little noise from the subgraph to prevent feature over-mixing? \end{itemize}
+To be concrete, NCGNN first transforms each node from the scalar-based features to a group of primary node capsules (vectors).
+Node features are projected into different subspaces such that each capsule reflects the distinctive properties of a node.
+Subsequently, for each target node, we employ two graph filters to determine a subgraph of neighboring nodes for feature aggregation and propose a novel neighborhood-routing-by-agreement mechanism that adaptively selects advantageous node-level capsules to generate class node capsules for classification.
+Therefore, the node-level capsule-based message passing is inherently interpretable by identifying a subset of input node capsules that are most significant to the model prediction from the extracted subgraph.